-Uralvagonzavod (UVZ, part of the Rostec Group) has announced staff reductions, explaining it as "optimizing administrative and managerial expenses."
-The decision followed almost immediately after some employees were switched to a four-day week due to a drop in demand for civilian products.
+Uralvagonzavod (UVZ, part of the Rostec Group) has announced the reduction of some employees, explaining it as "optimization of administrative and managerial expenses."
+The decision followed almost immediately after part of the employees were switched to a four-day week due to a drop in demand for civilian products.

 A Plant That Survived Wars and Defaults

-UVZ was founded in 1936 in Nizhny Tagil as a company for manufacturing railway cars.
-With the start of the Great Patriotic War, the plant fully switched to tank production and became the country's main armored vehicle workshop.
-During the four war years, it assembled more than 25,000 T-34s — more than the entire German industry.
+UVZ was founded in 1936 in Nizhny Tagil as a company for the production of railway cars.
+With the start of the Great Patriotic War, the plant fully switched to the production of tanks and became the country's main armored vehicle workshop.
+In four war years, more than 25,000 T-34s were assembled here — more than the entire German industry.

 In the 1990s, when the state defense order practically stopped, the plant survived thanks to civilian products — it produced diesel locomotives, tanks, agricultural machinery.
 The company went through the 1998 crisis with debts, but without stopping the assembly line.